strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 * **OAuth Client ID** - Enter the client ID of the Maverics application registered in the Amazon Cognito user pool.
 * **OAuth Client Secret** - Enter the client secret of the Maverics application registered in the Amazon Cognito user pool.

-6. Create a test user

 ## Create the Amazon Verified Permissions policy

-The next step in modernization, we'll add Amazon Verified permissions to your identity fabric for authorization.
-In these steps we will use a Maverics service extension to call Amazon Verified Permissions to enforce a Cedar policy Go to Amazon Verified Permissions within your AWS console and create a policy.
+For the next step in modernization, you'll add Amazon Verified Permissions to your identity fabric for authorization.
+In these steps you'll create an Amazon Verified Permissions policy in Cedar, then use a Maverics service extension to call Amazon Verified Permissions and enforce the policy you've created.

+First, go to Amazon Verified Permissions within your AWS console to create a policy.

 <Link to the AVP docs once it’s available>